 It can be very tempting when big numbers start flying about and high-pressure techniques like promising to ‘sign today’ are employed.

 Also, the label ‘strategic’ is often used and abused by Sales for their current favorite customer or hot lead without ever considering the strategic fit.

 The problem is that it takes you down the road of bespoke-ware which can turn your product into a Frankenstein monster and erode your economies of scale.

 Deciding what you will (and will not) include in your product is your job as a Product Manager.

-As a Product Manager your role is to balance these different perspectives.
+As a Product Manager, your role is to balance these different perspectives.
 You need to ensure you are delivering a product that truly provides value by solving the customer’s problem.
 It also has to be easy to use.
-But it also has to fulfil your business goals of, for example, being profitable.
+But it also has to fulfill your business goals of, for example, being profitable.

 There are too many good ideas

 Des also reminds us that in reality, many of the requests you receive will be good ideas.
 But that having good ideas to work on is not the greatest limiting factor in your business.
 You probably have too many good ideas to ever deliver!